-- Unwillingness to return to school - Displays of excessive anxiety, becoming withdrawn or unusually quiet - Failure to produce work, or producing unusually poor work, or work that appears to have been copied, interfered with, or spoilt by others - Books, bags, money, and other belongings suddenly go "missing", or are damaged - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary) - Diminished levels of self-confidence - Frequent visits to the medical room with symptoms which may relate to stress or anxiety, such as stomach pains or headaches - Unexplained cuts and bruises - Frequent absence, erratic attendance, or late arrival to class - Choosing the company of adults rather than peers - Displaying repressed body language and poor eye contact - Difficulty in sleeping or experiencing nightmares - Talking of suicide or running away from home or school
+- Unwillingness to return to school - Displays of excessive anxiety, becoming withdrawn or unusually quiet - Failure to produce work, or producing unusually poor work, or work that appears to have been copied, interfered with, or spoilt by others - Books, bags, money, and other belongings suddenly go "missing", or are damaged

-Although there may be other causes of some of the above symptoms, a repetition or combination of these possible signs of bullying should be investigated by parents or teachers and reported and recorded, as appropriate, in accordance with this policy.
+- Change to established habits (e.g. giving up music lessons, change to accent or vocabulary) - Diminished levels of self-confidence - Frequent visits to the medical room with symptoms which may relate to stress or anxiety, such as stomach pains or headaches - Unexplained cuts and bruises - Frequent absence, erratic attendance, or late arrival to class - Choosing the company of adults rather than peers - Displaying repressed body language and poor eye contact - Difficulty in sleeping or experiencing nightmares - Talking of suicide or running away from home or school these possible signs of bullying should be investigated by parents or teachers and reported and recorded, as appropriate, in accordance with this policy.